Page content

 Administration

-If you experience some health, family or other problems that make it difficult for you to continue working on your PhD research project, you may need to consider applying for Leave of Absence.
+If you experience health, family or other problems that make it difficult for you to continue working on your research project, you may need to consider applying for a Leave of Absence (LOA).

-Please read the terms and conditions of your award for Department for the Economy (DfE) funding or Vice-Chancellor's Research Scholarships (VCRS) funding as appropriate.
-For other awards please go to Fees and Funding and follow the appropriate links.
-If a Leave of Absence is being taken because of illness, funded researchers can check their funder's terms and conditions for any entitlements.
+If you receive funding, please read the terms and conditions of your award for Department for the Economy (DfE) funding or Vice-Chancellor's Research Scholarships (VCRS) funding as appropriate.
+Under these awards Postgraduate researchers are normally entitled to 13 weeks of funded leave for medical reasons, and 6 months of funded leave for maternity leave.
+Other periods of paid leave may be available.
+For other awards please go to Fees and Funding and follow the appropriate links to check your funder’s terms and conditions to see if you are entitled to any funding during an LOA (e.g. for illness or maternity leave).

-Please read the instructions carefully in relation to providing medical or other evidence to support your request.
-If your application is granted, your expected submission date will also be amended accordingly.
+To request an LOA submit your request on PhD Manager in advance of the start date of the LOA.
+You may be asked to provide medical or other evidence to support your request.
+If your application is granted, your expected submission date will be amended accordingly.

 Yes, you can directly access stipend pay notification slips and P60s through the University’s portal.
 This can be useful if you need to prove your income and tax status.